WildFin American Grill’s Early Dinner Deal

 Cinnamon-and-anise sugar-covered doughnuts, with maple bourbon glaze.

 The second choice is cinnamon-and-anise sugar-covered donuts, with a maple bourbon glaze.
-The mini-donuts are great for sharing in a group, but oh, that butterscotch brulee!
+The mini-donuts are great for sharing in a group.
+But, that rich butterscotch brulee!

 To give you an idea of the savings with the Early Bird Dinner, the above-mentioned entrees on their own are around $25 to $42.
 The appetizers are $7 to $17.50, and the desserts are $10.95.
 So, you’re spending $33 for a meal that could have cost you $50-70.
 And you’ll probably take home leftovers for the next day’s lunch.